12

 How to Fix / Troubleshooting

-Safety first: Isolate electrical power and close cold water isolation valve before removing any water components.
+Safety first: Isolate electrical power and close the cold water isolation valve before removing any water components.

 - Check hot water flow: Open a hot tap fully.
-If flow is weak, clean tap aerators and check stopcocks are fully open.
+If the flow is weak, clean tap aerators and check that stopcocks are fully open.

 - Engineer tasks: